DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 - Options are limited between these points given the remaining effort to become shippable.

-A potentially shippable product increment takes extra effort:
+A potentially shippable product increment takes extra effort.

 Transaction costs: